vedantulhaspandit/PhotoGRID/README.md

 -> Also will use Cloudfront Content Delivery Network where you set up a Content Delivery Network based on your S3 Bucket.
 This way Amazon pushes the files in your bucket where in this case it is Image.
 ```
+#Additional Information
+The App leverages the power of:
+*	Express.js:-Framework for Node.js
+*	Formidable:- For rendering of views in HTML
+*	MongoLab.com(a MongoDB Web service):- For storing the number of likes for each uploaded picture
+*	Socket.io:- For creating WebSockets
+*	Mongoose:- For providing MongoDB a schema
+*	Knox Client:- To incorporate the interaction of our app with the S3 bucket

 #Architecture of PhotoGRID
 ![vectorpaint 1](https://cloud.githubusercontent.com/assets/15076889/18156079/4104d998-6fc8-11e6-8c15-526a59f6cb6d.png)